shurjopay-plugins/sp-plugin-usage-examples/laravel-app-laravel-plugin/README.md

 composer update
 ``

-###### Step3: Add the following Keys in .env file with the credentials provided from shurjoMukhi Limited
+###### Step3: Add the following Keys in ".env" file with the credentials provided from shurjoMukhi Limited.
+If there are no existing of ".env" and ".env.example" files then kindly add these files and then setup below configurations into your ".env" file.

 ``MERCHANT_USERNAME=""
 ``